 Coordinates is a new, ongoing, collaborative public AR art exhibition that exists on 4th Wall and invites the viewer to be physically present at specific locations.
 It hosts a series of curated public art exhibitions in AR, Most recently “BATTLEGROUNDS,” which will be activated across the city of New Orleans on October 26th, 2019, featuring works by 24 New Orleans-based artists and 30 artworks at different contested sites of their choosing.
-Coordinates was created out of the desire to use technology as a subversive form of resistance, and aims to inspire thoughtful dialogue and expand our understanding of public art.
+Coordinates was created out of my desire to use technology as a subversive form of resistance, and aims to inspire thoughtful dialogue and expand our understanding of public art.

 Invited collaborating artists choose works of art to be translated into AR, where they would like it placed for its conceptual or historical significance, and/or its relationship to the artwork itself.
 Each artist is credited as their image appears onscreen.
 Additional artists and sites are added regularly, so make sure to check the News section of the app or the Coordinates page map for updates.

 Julie Weitz “My Golem” (2018): Go to: The United Nations Building, New York City